Split Horizon, Route Poisoning and Holddown Explained

-The route will be labelled with a metric of 16, which is more than the RIP’s maximum hop count of 15, so R1 considers the route to be unreachable.
+The route will be labeled with a metric of 16, which is more than the RIP’s maximum hop count of 15, so R1 considers the route to be unreachable.

 If R1 router advertises the update, the hold-down timer is stopped and the routing information is processed.

-The hold down time starts by R2 after it received a failed (unreachable) route update advertisenmt from R1..
+The hold-down time starts by R2 after it received a failed (unreachable) route update advertisement from R1.